Colombian Fitness Model Ariana James Shows Off Sculpted Backside In Neon String Bikini

 In her caption, she simply included a house emoji, accompanied by a woman shrugging.
 The photo was taken in Miami, Florida, where James lives with her husband.

-The photo proved to be popular with her fans.
-In just a few hours, the post garnered more than 86,900 likes and over 1,100 comments, as of the time of this writing.
-Users of the social media platform to rave about James’s beauty and to express how much she inspires them to stay fit.
-As usual, most of the comments left in the post were written in Spanish.
+The photo proved to be popular with James’ fans.
+In just a few hours, the post garnered more than 86,900 likes and over 1,100 comments.
+Users of the social media platform took to the comments section to rave about her beauty and to express how much she inspires them to stay fit.
+As usual, most of the comments were written in Spanish.

-“[W]oww,” one user simply wrote, trailing the message with a heart-eyes emoji, a fire and a blue heart.
+“[W]oww,” one user simply wrote, trailing the message with a heart-eyes emoji, a fire, and a blue heart.

-“Wowwwwwwww discipline can’t be improvised,” replied another user in Spanish, including hands raised, fire and clapping hands emoji at the end of the comment.
+“Wowwwwwwww discipline can’t be improvised,” replied another person in Spanish, including hands raised, fire, and clapping hands emoji at the end of the comment.

 “How are you so beaitoful? [heart-eyes emoji] [fire emoji] You are my inspiration!!
 One day I’ll look like that,” a third fan chimed in, topping the reply with a flexed bicep emoji.

-“You look more beautiful each day,” another one added, following the words with a red heart, a bomb, fireworks and fire emoji.
+“You look more beautiful each day,” another one added, following the words with a red heart, a bomb, fireworks, and fire emoji.

 James has been flaunting her bikini body on her Instagram feed as of late.
-As The Inquisitr has previously written, the model posted another photo of herself in a bikini late last week.
-This shot featured James on a pink gym ball as she tugged at her bottoms.
-She had on a two-piece that boasted a flower print in bright colors like red, blue, and orange against white.
-The suit consisted o a triangle top and tiny bottoms.
+As The Inquisitr has previously written, she posted another photo of herself in swimwear late last week.
+This shot featured the model on a pink gym ball as she tugged at her bottoms.
+She was wearing a two-piece that boasted a flower print in bright colors like red, blue, and orange against a white background and featured a triangle top and tiny bottoms.